tucats/ego/LANGUAGE.md

 string expression.
 The function waits for that duration, and then prints the message to the console.

 The `go` statement starts this thread, passing it the parameters from the current scope, which are copied to the thread and stored in the `duration` variable on that thread.

 Note that this isn't a very interesting example, but worse; it shows an issue with running go routines.
 If the program above is the only code being executed in the program, it will produce no output.
-This is because the main program ends (complets all statements) and that terminates the _Ego_ session, even if a thread is still running.
+This is because the main program ends (completes all statements) and that terminates the _Ego_ session, even if a thread is still running.
 The thread is not guaranteed to be allowed to run to completion if the program that starts it finishes.

 ## Synchronization

 Ego provides several data types used to synchronize execution of competing threads, and to assist in managing access to resources in a predictable way if needed.